 “What’s Love got to do with it?” ...a lot!

-The business continued to prosper.
-They needed more and larger spaces, they expanded to 939 8th Avenue and built 5 studios in an old dance studio space in 1990.
-They hired four staff members and a manager, Scott Eck.
-They had 13 studios in all.
-Business was good and in 1998 they decided to expand again and began a long search for a suitable space.
-They took a huge risk and leased space at 520 8th Ave on the 16th floor and built 7 studios, called RG I. They named the new studios the Ripley-Grier Studios in 1999.
-That same year and in the middle of construction they adopted the lovely Jean-Michelle.
-In 2001, breaking through a wall, they built RG II, they now had 25 studios.
-In 2002 they were offered space above RG I and the landlord build a stairway up to 4 more studios, RG III, now 29 studios in all.
-The staff increased to 10.
+As West 72nd Street Studios continued to prosper, their clients asked for more and larger spaces.
+They searched, and opened 939 8th Ave. in 1990 building 5 studios in old dance studio spaces, (total of 13 studios).
+They hired four staff members & a manager, Scott Eck.
+Acheiving a good reputation with the entertainment, dance and fitness community, they decided to expand again.
+In 1998 they began a long search for a suitable space.
+Taking a huge risk they leased space at 520 8th Ave on the 16th floor and built 7 studios.
+In 1999 the new studios were named the Ripley-Grier Studios..
+That same year (in the middle of construction) they adopted the lovely Jean-Michelle.
+In 2001, breaking through a wall, they built a 2nd space in the back of the 16th floor and named that space RG II, they now had 12 studios.
+In 2002 they were offered space above RG II.
+The landlord built a stairway up to 4 more studios, RG III, now 16 studios in all.
+Total staff 10.

 “Build them and they will come” became the motto.

+In 2006, the last remaining space, on the 16th floor was offered to RG.
+“Butch’s Cafe Oasis”, executive offices, a breakroom and 2 studios were built.
 That same year, a dream of bringing Butch’s son, Shayne Grier and his family up from Tulsa, Oklahoma was fulfilled.
-They moved to Long Beach and Shayne joined the company.
+They moved to Long Beach and Shayne joined Ripley-Grier.
 Heather, his wife, Jackson, Ethan and Brooklyn now lived in Long Beach.
 Shayne had spent many summers with Patricia and Butch when he was younger and loved New York.
 He was a comedian and wanted to pursue that in New York.
 In 2009, Butch and Patricia bought another house in Long Beach and the Griers moved into their former house.

 In 2011, another addition occurred in the Ripley-Grier family, Griffin Noah Grier, Shayne and Heather’s 4th child was born on 1/4/2011, a real New Yorker.
 What a beautiful family!

 In the fall of 2012, Ripley-Grier was offered a large front space on the 17th floor at 520 and one of the largest projects in RG history was undertaken.and completed in 2013, right after the“Sandy” storm.
 This project ultimately increased the studios total by 12 to 66 studios.
 In the summer of 2015 a new studio was created on the 10th floor.
 As of 2016, Ripley-Grier Studios consisted of 67 studios.
 “The World’s Largest” rehearsal studio complex.
-Out of a storage room and a unused kitchen space RG created two more studios at 520 up to 69 Studios.
+Out of a storage room and an unused kitchen space RG created two more studios at 520 up to 69 Studios.
 In 2015 a space was added to the 939 location and studio 2C was created.